DiligentBuilder/MathOCR/README.md

 main.py -- Main Source Code, all source code put into this file, including main code and functions that are implemented and called, libraries are imported here as well and used to help implement the functionalities needed for this project.

-Input folder/directory -- The input folder is supposed to be a place to store the input images
+Input folder/directory -- The input folder is supposed to be a place to store the input images (images of mathematical expressions, arithmetic, equations, etc. that they would like the OCR to read)

 Output folder/directory -- The output folder is a place where the output images get stored, any exported LATEX documents, SymPy code, MATLAB/Octave code, C/C++ code, etc. (could implement more mathematical formats to export in if there were more time to develop this project and if there are opportunities to continue this project) are stored in this directory.